A Wisconsin teen faces 40 years in prison for the death of a boy who was buried in snow. But experts say Damian Hauschultz can still change.

 News At Other State Sites:

-- A Wisconsin teen faces 40 years in prison for the death of a boy who was buried in snow.
-B...47 mins ago
+- Winter storm continues Sunday, leaving many roads snow covered in north and central Wiscon...4 hours ago

-- Winter storm leaves many roads covered with snow in northern and central Wisconsin3 hours ago
+- Winter storm continues Sunday, leaving many roads snow covered in north and central Wis.5 hours ago

-- A Wisconsin teen to be tried as adult for the death of a boy who was buried in snow3 hours ago
+- Vape juice can kill kids.
+A vaping law’s falter left them at risk of nicotine poison...1 day ago

 - Necedah Woman Involved in Accident2 days ago